VictoKu1/HWEx4/README.md

 Use W,A,S,D to move.

-Use Mouse to Aim and Mouse Right Button to Shoot.
+Use Mouse to Aim and Mouse Left Button to Shoot.

 Was made as one a weekly task in a unity game development course.